-[Supplementary Principle 4.11.3 Analysis and Assessment of the Effectiveness of Board of Directors as a Whole]

-Our board reports the execution status of the roles of each director, and we implement a survey on the effectiveness of the entire board to directors and A & S Board Members, including outside officers, and collect their opinions using an external institution.
+[Supplementary Principle 4.11.3 Analysis and Assessment of the Effectiveness of Board of Directors as a Whole] In addition to reports of execution status from each director, by using an external institution, our board implements a survey on the effectiveness of the entire board to directors and A & S Board Members, including outside officers, and collect their opinions.
 The survey results are analyzed and evaluated, and the board discusses and investigates the outcomes.
 The board checks the accumulation results from the institution on the structure, operation, management and business strategies, corporate ethics, risk management, evaluation of the management and the status of remuneration.
 From our last survey results, we decided that the effectiveness of the entire board was maintained.